 When should I visit for spring biking?

 Following the winter season, the the park roads close to snowcoaches and snowmobiles in order to remove snow and allow the roads to dry.
-Depending on the conditions, certain park roads open to bicycles and other non-motorized traffic on a to-be-determined date between late March and early April.
+Depending on the conditions, certain park roads open to bicycles and other non-motorized traffic on a to-be-determined date in early April.
 The roads do not re-open to public vehicle traffic until late April.

 Where can I bike?

 From West Yellowstone, cyclists can enter YNP through the west entrance and bike to Madison Junction.
 From Madison, they can then either return to the west entrance or continue the journey to Roaring Mountain (due to construction).
 Keep in mind that those exiting through the west entrance during this time of year should prepare for a headwind on the return trip and plan accordingly.
 Visitors can take advantage of the limited road traffic to pause and savor the dramatic landscape.